Commands

 Jxls supports these built-in and ready-to-use commands:

-• jx:mergeCells is for combining cells to one new cell.
+- jx:mergeCells and jx:areaColumnMerge are for combining cells to one new cell.